uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/guide.md

 > Fig 5.
 Inkcut in action

+Don't forget to mirror letters.
+These letters will be mirrored when put on a T-shirt.
+Click on 'Mirror y-axis' (at the bottom-right of the screen) to mirror the letters horizontally.

 ![Don't forget to mirror letters.
 These letters will be mirrored when put on a T-shirt](forgot_mirror.png)

 > Fig 6.
 Don't forget to mirror letters.